 Prurigo nodularis is a chronic disorder of the skin that is classically seen as multiple, firm, flesh to pink colored nodules commonly located on the extensor surfaces of the extremities.
 The lesions are typically pruritic and can occur in any age group.
 It is commonly associated with another disease such as atopic dermatitis or chronic pruritus.
 The diagnosis is clinical.
 Antihistamines, behavioral changes, topical corticosteroids, intralesional corticosteroids, as well as systemic therapies for extreme cases, treat prurigo nodularis.

 The etiology of prurigo nodularis is unknown.
 It is uncertain how the itch-scratch cycle plays a role and whether the lesions are present before the pruritus or the pruritus causes the lesions.
-The question of if inflammation and increased size of dermal nerves can play a role in the formation of prurigo nodularis remains under investigation.
+Prurigo nodularis is accompanied by long-standing pruritus and thought to develop as a reaction to repeated scratching in patients with chronic prurigo from various etiologies including dermatological, systemic, infectious, and psychiatric.
+Neuronal proliferation, small fiber neuropathy, eosinophils, and mast cells play a role in the production of pruritus, although the exact mechanism has not yet been established

 The pathophysiology of prurigo nodularis has been debated.
 Some studies have shown an increased number of nerves in the papillary dermis which may suggest a neurocutaneous component.
 Nerve growth factor (NGF) and its receptor, tyrosine receptor kinase A (TrkA), are overexpressed in prurigo nodularis lesions.
 They may also be associated with the increased release and accumulation of neuropeptides, such as substance P and calcitonin gene-related peptide.
 The role of helper T cytokines, T helper 1 and T helper 2, have also been studied in the pathogenesis of prurigo nodularis using the signal transducers and activators of transcription (STAT) 1, 3, and 6.
 In every case examined but three, the entire epidermis stained with anti-pSTAT 6, a marker for the Th2 cytokines interleukin (IL)-4, IL-5, and IL-13.
 These findings suggest that Th2 cytokines play a principal role in the pathogenesis of prurigo nodularis.